quixio/quix-samples/python/read/Hello-World/README.md

 # Python Hello World - Destination

-This is an example on how to connect and handle the arrival of a new stream and its data.
+The most basic and essential 'Hello World' read sample.
+The sample contained in this folder gives an example on how to connect to kafka and detect the arrival of a new stream and read 'HelloWorld' parameter.

 ## Environment Variables